 Now did I experience everything listed under perfection?
 Absolutely not, but I could see the possibility of it happening.
 And I wanted to be proactive.
 I keep a copy of the “Healthy Striving” side of this image on the wall of my office as a reminder.

 You might be wondering, “how do I get from the first column to the second column?”
-For me it was an “ah ha” moment and my thinking just started shifting.
+For me, it was an “ah ha” moment, and my thinking just started shifting.
 I started to see the opportunity to approach and think of everything differently.
-According to the University of Texas Counseling and Mental Heath Clinic, there are some other ways to get the process going:
+According to the University of Texas Counseling and Mental Health Clinic, there are some other ways to get the process going:

 - Make a list of the advantages and disadvantages of trying to be perfect.